sksundaram-learning/tanuki/README.md

 {incoming_dir, "/Users/adam/testing/incoming"}.
 ```

 The full set of settings can be found in the `*.app.src.script` files in `apps/tanuki_incoming/src` and `apps/tanuki_backend/src` directories.
-These are processed by `rebar` and build time and effect the development and release builds.
+These are processed by `rebar` at build time and effect the development and release builds.
 The Common Test suites are configured in the test code and hence ignore these settings.

-Now that the applications are configured, we can finally build the project like so:
+Once the applications are configured, build the project like so:

 ```
 $ rebar get-deps